cncf/velocity/README.md

 VS Code,code.visualstudio.com,2017-04,155621,104386,9501,17650,24084,198,155621,104386,9501,17650,24084,198
 ...
 ```
-Each row contains its label data (cumulative or separata) and columns with staring with `max_` conatin cumulative data for all labels.
+Each row contains its label data (separate or cumulative) whereas columns with starting with `max_` conatin cumulative data for all labels.
-This is to make this data easy available for google sheet motion chart without complex cell indexing.
+This is to make the data ready for google sheet motion chart without complex cell indexing.

-Final optional file `summaries.csv` can be used to read number of authors from it.
-This is because number of authors is computed in a different way.
+The final (optional) file `summaries.csv` is used to read the number of authors.
+This is because the number of authors is computed differently.
-Without summaries file (or if given project is not in summaries file) we have number of distinct authors in each period.
-To get summary value for all periods we're just getting max of all periods.
+Without the summaries file (or if a given project is not in the summaries file), we have a number of distinct authors in each period.
+Summary value is a sum of all periods max.
 This is obviously not a real count of all distinct authors in all periods.
-So if we give another file which contains summary data for one big period that is euual to sum of all periods - then we can get number of authors from there.
+Number of authors would be computed if another file is supplied, one which contains summary data for a longer period that is equal to sum of all periods.

 # Adding non-GitHub projects
 To manually add other projects (like Linux) use `add_linux.sh` or create similar tools for other projects.
-Data for was generated manually using custom `gitdm` tool (`github cncf/gitdm`) on `torvalds/linux` repo and via manually counting emails in different periods on LKML.
+Data for this tool was generated manually using a custom `gitdm` tool (`github cncf/gitdm`) on `torvalds/linux` repo and via manually counting email addresses in different periods on LKML.
 Example usage (assuming Linux additional data in `data/data_linux.csv), could be:
 `ruby add_linux.rb data/data_201603.csv data/data_linux.csv 2016-03-01 2016-04-01`

-To get some repos data from some file and put it in some other file use:
+A larger scope (e.g. GitHub data) file can be injected with such custom script results data (from Gitlab or Linux or External) by the merger script:
-`ruby merger.rb file_to_merge.rb file_to_get_data_from.rb`
+`ruby merger.rb file_to_merge.csv file_to_get_data_from.csv`
 See for example `./shells/top30_201605_201704.sh`
+Every merge will compound data into the merger file.

 # Processing unlimited BigQuery data

-It means that we're moving some filtering out from BigQuery and Ruby tools will do this instead.
+This means removing some filtering out of BigQuery and letting Ruby tools perform the task instead.

-To process "unlimited" data from BigQuery output (file `data/unlimited.csv`) please use `shells/unlimited.sh` or `shells/unlimited_both.sh`).
+To process "unlimited" data from BigQuery output (file `data/unlimited.csv`) , use `shells/unlimited.sh` or `shells/unlimited_both.sh`).
 Unlimited means that BigQuery is not constraining repositories by having commits, comments, issues, PRs, authors > N (this N is 5-50 depending on which metric: authors for example is 5 while comments is 50).
 Unlimited only requires that authors, comments, commits, prs, issues are all > 0.
 And then only CSV `map/ranges_unlimited.csv` is used to further constrain data.
-This basically moves filtering out of BigQuery (so it can be called once) to Ruby tool.
+This basically moves filtering out of BigQuery (so it can be called once) to the Ruby tool.
 And `shells/unlimited_both.sh` uses `map/ranges_unlimited.csv` that is not setting ANY limit:
 ```
 key,min,max,exceptions